DESIGNERS PROFILE

 Jesse Lee

 Jesse’s work has gained international recognition.
-He was a finalist in the 2024 Circular Design Challenge – Asia-Pacific Region, the 2023 Hong Kong Young Fashion Designers’ Contest (YDC), and the Hand & Lock Prize for Embroidery – Digital Embroidery category.
+He was a finalist in the Circular Design 2024—Asia-Pacific Region, the Hong Kong Young Fashion Designers’ Contest 2023 (YDC 2023), and the Hand & Lock Prize for Embroidery—Digital Embroidery category.

-His designs not only reflect his passion for innovation and sustainability in fashion but also demonstrate his vision to redefine fashion.
+His designs not only reflect his passion for innovation and sustainability in fashion, but also demonstrate his vision to redefine the industry.

 Kelvin Wan & Joyce Wong